I often say that the most important thing in my life is my friends.

-A few months back I lost a dear friend, Matt Ryd, when he took his own life.
-Someone who I was close with, but honestly, regret not being closer to.
+A few months back, I lost a dear friend, Matt Ryd, when he took his own life.
+Someone who I was close with, but regret not being even closer with.

 Since he left, our quirky little community has banded together around his loss.
 We’ve put together three concerts in his name to raise money and awareness for causes he found dear.

 Even departed, he still sits in the center.
 In losing Matt, I’ve discovered a lot about myself and found some great new friends in the process.
 And I don’t think I’m alone in this.
 While I’d give anything to have him back, this is proof that every cloud has a silver lining.